 You can see my detailed review of Reason 8 here in this post: Reason 8 Review

-Bottom Line: Which Beat Making Software is the best ?
+So, Which Beat Making Software is the best for me?

 As I said earlier, the best combination that I totally recommend for beginners is to start with BTV SOLO and then after learning the basic stuff, they can move to FL Studio.